How Getting My Class to Talk More Made a World of a Difference for a Bilingual Student

-Purpose: Use this activity to help students share their responses to a CERCA.
+Purpose: Use this activity to help students share their responses to a prompt.
 Also can be used for Vocabulary or Summarizing.

-- Provide the CERCA question and one minute for students to think of their response.
-Have them use their graphic organizers to help them.
+- Tell the class the prompt and provide one minute for students to think of their response.
+They can use graphic organizers or take notes to write down their thoughts.

-- Have students turn to a partner and have Partner One share for 60 seconds.
-Provide 30 seconds for Partner Two to ask questions or pose counterarguments.
-Repeat with Partner Two sharing for 60 seconds with 30 seconds for discussion.
+- Have students turn to a partner and have Partner One share their response for 60 seconds.
+Then, provide 30 seconds for Partner Two to ask questions or pose counterarguments.
+Repeat with Partner Two sharing for 60 seconds, following with 30 seconds for discussion.

-- Bring the group together and have teams report on what was shared.
-Write responses and note places where students agree and disagree.
-If possible, create a whole group response to the CERCA question.
+- Bring the whole class together and have pairs report on what was shared.
+Write responses and note points at which students agree and disagree.
+If possible, create a whole group response to the prompt.

-Purpose: Use this routine to have students share their response to the CERCA question.
+Purpose: Use this routine to have students share their response to a writing prompt or question.

 - Put students into small groups and have each group select a timekeeper and facilitator.

-- Choose a presenter.
-The presenter shares their claim, reasons, evidence, and reasoning.
-The other members of the group have one minute to comment.
+- Choose a presenter in each group.
+The presenter shares their claim, reasons, evidence, and reasoning in response to the prompt.
+The other members of the small group have one minute to comment on the presenter's argument.
 Encourage students to use evidence from the text in their comments.

-- The presenter has the last word and shares how the evidence from the others changed or did not change his or her thinking.
+- The presenter has the last word and shares how the evidence from other memebrs of the group changed (or did not change) his or her thinking.